 Transparency International Defence & Security would like to announce the initial phase of the 2019 edition of the Defence Companies Anti-Corruption Index (DCI).

 The DCI sets standards for transparency, accountability and anti-corruption programmes in the defence sector.
 By analysing what companies are publicly committing to in terms of their openness, policies and procedures, we seek to drive reform in the sector, reducing corruption and its impact.
-The DCI will assess 145 of the world’s leading defence companies across 39 countries.
-The Index was first published in 2012 with a second edition in 2015, and the latest edition is set to be published in 2019.
+The DCI will assess 140 of the world’s leading defence companies across 39 countries.
+The Index was first published in 2012 with a second edition in 2015, and the latest edition is set to be published in early 2020.

-The upcoming index will apply a revised methodology and will include some key differences from previous editions.
-The Questionnaire and Model Answer document can be found here.
+Following consultation with the industry, governments and civil society, the upcoming index will apply a revised methodology and will include some key differences from previous editions.
+The final Questionnaire and Model Answer document for the 2019 DCI can be found here.

 After a comprehensive review, the new DCI assessment has evolved and should be read alongside our recent report ‘Out of the Shadows: Promoting Openness and Accountability in the Global Defence Industry’ – which provides greater insight into the theory behind our methodology.
 Based on consultations with anti-corruption and defence experts, TI DS have identified ten key areas where higher anti-corruption standards and improved disclosure can reduce the opportunity for corruption.